 Each year, a Capital Improvement Budget is prepared in conjunction with the City's Annual Operating Budget.
 The Capital Improvement budget has a number of revenue sources, including current revenues, state and federal grants, special assessment benefit districts, and the issuance of debt.
-The Capital Improvement Budget can be found on the following pages.
+The Capital Improvement Budget can be found on page P-4.